top of page

 Geget, Zhaawano's storytelling through word and image results from, and humbly aims at reflecting, the deep kinship he feels with the land his ancestors once walked on and the culture and language they fostered.

 Biindigen, welcome to this website, which is essentially a modern, digital storytelling Lodge.
-Come in and see for yourself how deeply the countless teachings and stories that you will find in here are rooted in Anishinaabe Aki - this ancestral land of boreal forests and freshwater lakes that Zhaawano's ancestors called home.
+Come in and see for yourself how deeply the countless teachings and stories that you will find in here are rooted in Anishinaabe Aki -- that ancestral land of boreal forests and freshwater lakes that Zhaawano's ancestors called home.
+He is delighted to share his stories, artwork, and language lessons with you!

 Image source: NDIGI WORLD